DannieBGoode/opensx70/_posts/2019/02/2019-02-27-dongle-porn.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/03/2018-03-28-here-we-go-again-09.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/11/20181119-new-PCBs-uDongle-38.jpg)

 It was not thought as something that could be used in an enclosure.
 But I was wrong.
-Clement Grosjean was able to build a 3D printed enclosure, and it looks really really nice!
+[Clément Grosjean](http://clementgrosjean.fr/) a photographer and the organizer of the incredible [Polaroid Festival](http://polaroidfestival.com/).  was able to build a 3D printed enclosure, and it looks really really nice!

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/dongle-clement-2.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/dongle-clement-1.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/clem-drawing.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/clem-rendering.jpg)

 Some people wanted to do something minimalistic, trying to alter the camera the lesser the better.
-Like Jan de Paepe.
+Like [Jan de Paepe](https://l.facebook.com/l.php?u=https%3A%2F%2Fwww.instagram.com%2Forion1615%2F%3Ffbclid%3DIwAR1O4STjvHRMUPCu__cXh5wVy3asu18_OuNKdxiotkKOxvvq3abUH6ZAUJc&h=AT21bVd1tHri9DpwjE_Mk-Mq-8UI4gSHnKOBFEjPx2IVjdsL3N0cNyNsRl0KJy1rE8APYI5hwoJUNebpNrhIz5872xJyBB-IWXAQUVBuU7YJpiW6Olpbu39XPGbOVA4KbA), he is a mechanical engineer that is working on projects for space, optics, robotics and injection moulding.
+.
 He came up with the idea for this:

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/01/2019-01-09-dongles-update-14.jpg)